Yarra Hills Secondary College – an eLearning journey

 What happens if my student’s BYOD breaks down?

-1. If the device was purchased through the College’s BYOD purchasing partner JB Hi-Fi Solutions for Education, the College technicians can lodge the warranty claim and arrange for repair at school.
+- If the device was purchased through the College’s BYOD purchasing partner JB Hi-Fi Education, the College technicians can lodge the warranty claim and arrange for repair at school.
 Usually 3 to 5 days turn around depending on parts supply.

-A loan device can be borrowed from the school library on a period by period basis.
+A loan device can be borrowed from the school library on a daily basis.

 What happens if my student’s BYOD is damaged?